Milan Linate Airport: Metro

 The Milan Metro Line 4 connects the airport to the city centre with a travel time of about 15 minutes.

 Bus and coach

-The airport can be reached by coach services from other places within the city.
-Coaches from and to Monza, Brescia and Milan Malpensa Airport are also available.
+The airport can be reached by several coach and bus services from Milan and other destinations.

-The ATM bus 73 used to serve a route from Piazza Duomo in the city centre to the Airport, as well as San Felice.
-The urban section of the line was cut to only serve the neighborhood of Forlanini when the M4 metro opened, and the line was subsequently renamed to the 973.In November 2024, service was reintroduced back along the former route to Piazza Cinque Giornate.
-Other bus lines also serve Linate, including the ATM 901 and 903, and the suburban buses Z509 and K511.
+From Milan Central Station, Linate is served by several shuttle/coach services, including Linate Shuttle (Milano Centrale–Dateo–Linate), Airport Bus Express (Milano Centrale–Lambrate–Linate) and Flibco (Linate–Milano Centrale/Piazza Luigi di Savoia); journey times are around 25 minutes from Centrale (and around 10 minutes from Lambrate for Airport Bus Express).

+Local and suburban connections include ATM line 973 (San Felice–Linate–Milan 5 Giornate), ATM line 901 (Linate–Peschiera Borromeo–San Donato M3, weekdays), ATM line 903 (weekend replacement for 901), ATM line 923 (Linate–Novegro–San Felice–Ospedale San Raffaele), and the suburban lines Z409 (Linate–San Felice–Rodano) and K511 (Vailate–Rivolta–Liscate–Pioltello–Milan 5 Giornate).

 Car

 The airport is located on Viale Enrico Forlanini next to its intersection with Autostrada A51 (exit 6 Aeroporto Linate).
 A51 is part of the city's highway ring, so the airport can be reached from any direction.